Log in to access registration, grades, and other student information here.

 - The Class Schedule includes information for upcoming semesters to help you plan your academic year.
 It is updated hourly and includes updated schedule information, new classes, cancellations, and changes in class time and location.
 You may see up-to-date information about classes in the Student Center via the Portal.

 - The University Catalog is a resource for understanding graduation requirements, current degree program requirements, and accessing course descriptions.
 If you are eligible to follow requirements from an earlier catalog, you may do so.
-See “Catalog Rights” for more information.
+See “Catalog Rights under "Bachelor Degree Requirements:” for more information.
 You can also discuss your catalog rights with your Academic Evaluator in the Office of the Registrar, SSC 110.
 You can access all University catalogs by visiting the Catalog Library.

 - The Degree Progress Report (DPR) in the Student Center via the Portal is a listing of your graduation requirements: total units, upper-division, residency, Diversity (United States Diversity and Global Cultures), American Institutions (U.S. Constitution and California State and Local Government and U.S. History), General Education, and your major/option.
 It contains both transfer work and work taken at CSU, Chico.
 Check your DPR each semester to determine your remaining requirements and to plan for your next semester's courses.
 Questions about General Education requirements?
 Contact Academic Evaluations.
 Questions about major requirements?
 Contact your major department.